mhrpatel12/applozic-xamarin-binding/README.md

  **ApplozicXamarinWrapper**

 This is C# binding library project for Applozic chat framework.
-This should be use as a native reference project in your main project.
+This should be used as a native reference project in your main project.

  **XamarinApplozicDemo**